 Security in Mendix has two sides: you want different people to see different parts of your application and you want to prevent unauthorized access.
 Both of these can be managed from Studio Pro.
 Access to forms, data and microflows can be limited to authorized users.

-If you want full security, you need to explicitly give access to forms, entities and microflows before someone can access them.
+If you want full security, you need to explicitly give access to forms, entities, microflows, and workflows before someone can access them.
 By default, no one can access anything.
 To make it easier to create prototypes and demos there are security levels that require less security settings than are needed for a production system.

-See Project Security for a description of the security levels.
+See App Security for a description of the security levels.

 At the level of a project some global settings can be specified: the security level, the administrator account and whether or not to allow anonymous access.

 Most of the security settings take place at the module level.
 This has the advantage that a module can specify its own security and can be distributed and reused in other projects.
-Access to forms, entities, microflows and datasets can be configured.
+Access to forms, entities, microflows, workflows, and datasets can be configured.

 See Module Security.

-An end user in a Mendix application has one or more user roles.
+An end-user in a Mendix application has one or more user roles.
 These roles can be assigned from within the client when creating or editing a user.
-User roles are at the level of a project and can be edited in Project Security.
+User roles are at the level of a project and can be edited in App Security.

 See User Roles.